CuriosityStream/react-native-video/README.md

 Platforms: Android ExoPlayer

 #### onStreamBandwidthUpdate
-Callback function that is called when the bandwidth rqeuired for the current stream changes.
+Callback function that is called when the bandwidth required for the current stream changes.

 Payload: